Confidential planning brief Landlord opportunity No public walk-in traffic

 A win-win use for Suite L120.

-The core proposal is simple: convert Suite L120 into a secured technology infrastructure room that produces base rent immediately, supports the compute requirements of AdChain and AdToken, and can create optional upside if excess capacity is sold to third parties.
+The core idea is simple: convert Suite L120 into a secured technology infrastructure room that puts underused space to productive use, supports the compute requirements of AdChain and AdToken, and generates upside when excess capacity is sold to third parties.
+AdPrompt.Ai, AdChain, and AdToken become the anchor use cases — the landlord funds and owns the build-out, AdPrompt brings the expertise to design, build, operate, maintain, and grow it, and the landlord earns the upside revenue share the room produces.

 1